-1. Intramural Sports expects all participants and spectators to conduct themselves in a sportsmanlike manner.
+- 1. Intramural Sports expects all participants and spectators to conduct themselves in a sportsmanlike manner.
+We have criteria on sportsmanship that are meant to keep teams accountable for their behavior during play.
+The criteria for sporting-like restrictions are the following:

+- a.
+2 UCs on a player in a game = Ejection

+- b.
+3 UCs on a team in a game = Forfeit

+- c.
+3 UCs on a player in a season = Removal (even in playoffs) - d.
+4 UCs on a team in a season = Removal (even in playoffs) - Sports Programs Staff will be keeping the amount of UC a person/team receives in our records.
+Additionally, you will be able to see how many UCs your team has via FusionPlay on your team name. - 3. - 4.
+Intramural Sports expects all participants and spectators to conduct themselves in a sportsmanlike manner.
 Following each game, officials and/or supervisors evaluate team behavior and issue sportsmanship points to all teams.
 In the regular season, captains may view their sportsmanship score online and questions about scores should be directed to the sport's league coordinator.
 To be eligible for the playoffs, a team must have a minimum average sportsmanship rating of 2.5.
 During playoffs, a score of at least 2.5 will guarantee advancement for the winning team.
 A winning team with a sportsmanship rating less than 2.5 must contact and meet with the Coordinator of Intramural Sports no later than the day of the next contest to determine if the team should advance.
 Teams playing multiple games on the same night must meet with the Intramural Sports Supervisor prior to their next contest if a rating below four is received.
-The breakdown of sportsmanship ratings are as follows:

-a.
-5 points:
+The breakdown of sportsmanship ratings are as follows: - a.
+5 points: - i.

-i.
 Team displays excellent sportsmanship while treating opponent with respect.
 Players always demonstrate excellent sportsmanship.
 Team respects Intramural Sports Officials and Supervisors and accepts their decisions without gesture or argument.
 Captain calmly converses with officials about rules/calls.
 Team maintains an attitude of complete cooperation with staff.
-Players always display self-control.

-b.
-4 points:
+Players always display self-control. - b.
+4 points: - i.

-i.
 Team displays good sportsmanship.
 Team plays hard but within the rules.
 Team respects Intramural Sports Staff and generally accepts their decisions without gesture or argument.
 Team is mostly cooperative with game Officials and Opponents.
 Team Captain is able to control his/her players.
-Team Captain is the only participant discussing rules with the officials.

-c.
-3 Points:
+Team Captain is the only participant discussing rules with the officials. - c.
+3 Points: - i.

-i.
 Participants display disagreement/frustration with decisions of staff/officials.
 Questioning of judgment/rules interpretation not presented in a respectful manner.
 There are minor incidents of unsportsmanlike behavior towards opponents, spectators, or staff.
 Examples include, but are not limited to, trash talk, cursing in any manner, publicly questioning an official's abilities, mocking the skill level of an opponent.
 Team defaults a game.
-Participants other than the captain dispute rules with officials.

-d.
-2 Points:
+Participants other than the captain dispute rules with officials. - d.
+2 Points: - i.

-i.
 Team repeatedly questions judgment/officiating abilities.
 Participants are openly arguing calls with officials on multiple incidents.
-Unsportsmanlike call-in volleyball; flag football; yellow card in soccer; technical foul in basketball; team/player warning in softball.

-e.
-1 Point:
+Unsportsmanlike call-in volleyball; flag football; yellow card in soccer; technical foul in basketball; team/player warning in softball. - e.
+1 Point: - i.
 Team receives multiple unsportsmanlike calls and/or technical fouls (not on the same participant).
 Team receives any ejection other than ejection prior to or during the contest.
 Official or supervisor has to suspend play to talk to a team or participant.